MartinMiles/Sifon.UK/content/index.md

 ## Impressive features to arrive later

-- an ability to build own solutions images with Docker
-- navigating interactively deep into containers
 - mass content migration utility between environments
 - restore Sitecore from backup into another clean machine
 - anything else, suggested by you